-This Lemon Panna Cotta with Fig Butter is a perfect “make ahead” dessert!
-Its creamy citrusy layer melts in your mouth while the fig layer adds some extra flavor and a different texture!
+This lemon panna cotta with fig butter is a perfect “make ahead” dessert!
+Its creamy citrus layer melts in your mouth while the fig layer adds some extra flavor and a different texture!

 I simply cooked them with butter (because everything is better with butter, right?), and once soften I tossed them in a food processor and processed until I got nice smooth texture.

 By the way, I feel like I have eaten like tons of lemon panna cotta over the past week.
 I made it literally 6 times to get it right.
 To make the panna cotta is not difficult at all but lemon panna cotta was quite a challenge to make.